overcharged ac system gauge readings

 How To Fix Overcharged Ac

-Refrigerant is known to be a very dangerous chemical.
-I advise you to get an auto mechanic to help take some of the coolants out from the system and return the AC to its normal pressure.
+Remember, refrigerant is known to be a very dangerous chemical.
+My advice to you is to get an auto mechanic that will help in taking some of the coolants out from the system and return the AC to its normal pressure.

 Conclusion